victorporof/Tilt/README.md

 ## Implement a custom UI
 Just like the controller, the user interface is initialized when constructing the visualization.
 The current <b>work in progress</b> implementation is in [TiltChromeUI.js](https://github.com/victorporof/Tilt/blob/master/src/chrome/content/TiltChromeUI.js).
 You can implement your own user interface by creating a new object respecting a predefined interface.

 Each UI should have the `init`, `draw`, `resize` and `destroy` functions.
-Moreover, you can specify events like `domVisualizationMeshNodeCallback` or `domVisualizationMeshReadyCallback`, handled automatically by the visualization.
+Moreover, you can specify events like `domVisualizationMeshNodeCallback` or `meshNodeCallback`, or `meshReadyCallback` handled automatically by the visualization.

 The UI pattern is: